pepelacon/project_phase_3/README.md

 - in the terminal run: pipenv install
 - in the terminal run: pipenv shell
-- in the terminal run: python lib/db/seed.py
+- in the terminal run: python lib/db/seed.py in the terminal navigate to lib. (cd lib)
-- in the terminal run: python lib/cli.py
+- in the terminal run: python cli.py

 ## Description
 - This is a project management tool for managers